catalyzeio/paas-faq/import-export.md

 MongoDB    - .tar.gz
 ```

+In general, the import command is to be used **only** when importing data to your database rather than migrating databases from another database service.
+Importing a dump into Catalyze from a different database is not recommended and poses the risk of data loss.
+If you need to import another database, we recommend uploading this locally and then performing a data only dump to be importing into Catalyze.
+You also **should not** import a file retrieved from the "export" command.
+The export downloads a full backup of your database including users, permissions, and data.
+The import command should only be used to import data.

 ### SQL Imports
 Make sure you have associated an environment and are currently in the directory of the associated git repo.
 Let’s create a short script to create a table and insert a few rows.